CBEP-SoCB/CB_Census/Data/DATA_NOTES.md

 # Data Preparation
-Much of this data preparation workflow was conducted by hand.
+Much of this data preparation work flow was conducted by hand.
 Automated data preparation in R would be easier to check and QA/QC, but at the time we imported these data, we had not shifted fully to using automated data QA/QC and transformation.